noahcao/Pixel2Mesh/readme.md

 # Pixel2Mesh

-In this repo are:
-* A reimplementation of Pixel2Mesh ([paper](https://arxiv.org/abs/1804.01654), [code](https://github.com/nywang16/Pixel2Mesh)) in PyTorch
+This is an implementation of Pixel2Mesh in Pytorch.
+Besides, we also:

-* Retrained Pixel2Mesh checkpoints
-* Backbone replacement and several minor improvements to Pixel2Mesh
-* A flexible training framework, which supports more than Pixel2Mesh
-* A clarification of all the details you might miss in Pixel2Mesh
+* provide retrained Pixel2Mesh checkpoints.
+Besides, the pretrained tensorflow pretrained model provided in [official implementation](https://github.com/nywang16/Pixel2Mesh) is also converted into a pytorch checkpoint file for convenience.
+* provide a modified version of Pixel2Mesh whose backbone is ResNet instead of VGG.
+* clarify some details in previous implementation and provide a flexible training framework.

-## Installation
+## Get Started

-**Note: CPU training and inference has NOT yet been supported.**

-The implementation works well under following environment settings:
+### Environment

+Current version only supports training and inference on GPU.
+It works well under dependencies as follows:

 -   PyTorch 1.1
 -   CUDA 9.0